ArtBlocks/artblocks-docs/art-blocks-api/api-overview.md

 Art Blocks has a GraphQL API Endpoint hosted by [The Graph](https://thegraph.com/docs/about/introduction#what-the-graph-is) called a subgraph for indexing and organizing data from the Art Blocks smart contracts.

-This subgraph can be used to query Art Blocks data.
+This subgraph can be used to query for on-chain data related to the Art Blocks contracts.

 Subgraph information is serviced by a decentralized group of server operators called Indexers.